tinyclub/linux-lab/README.md

 ### 6.3.5 How to tune the screen size

+There are tow methods to tune the screen size, one is auto scaling by noVNC, another is pre-setting during launching.

+The first one is setting noVNC before connecting.

+    * Press the left sidebar of noVNC web page
+    * Disconnect
+    * Enable 'Auto Scaling Mode' via 'Settings -> Scaling Mode: -> Local Scaling -> Apply'
+    * Connect

+The second one is setting `SCREEN_SIZE` while running Linux Lab.

 The screen size of lab is captured by xrandr, if not work, please check and set your own, for example:

 Get available screen size values: